 - Leadership Management Questions (Only for Engineering Managers)

 Engineering Manager vs. Individual Contributor: Roles and Responsibilities

-The roles and responsibilities of an Engineering Manager (EM) and an Individual Contributor (IC) vary based on many different factors, such as the size of the company, the founders' backgrounds, the funding stage of the organization, and existing skill sets within the team.
-However, they can be generalized as follows:
+The roles and responsibilities of an engineering manager and individual contributor may vary based on different factors, such as the company’s size, the founders' backgrounds, the funding stage of the organization, and the existing skillsets within the team.

-On the other hand, an Individual Contributor is an engineer who wants to hone his/her skills to become a technical expert rather than foray into management.
-ICs work independently on complex tasks, often at an architectural level.
-They give crucial advice, ranging from scaling to maintenance to the amount of time and risk involved, at the beginning of projects.
+- Individual contributors work independently on complex tasks, often at an architectural level.
+They give crucial advice, ranging from scaling to maintenance to the amount of time and risk involved.

 Engineering management generally comprises three levels:

 - L7 or second-line managers or senior managers

 - L8 or directors of engineering

 Questions asked at L6 and L7 Engineering Manager interviews are very similar to those asked at IC interviews.
 These interview questions fall into three categories:

 - Domain-Specific Questions